-- 1. The OPI will build on that foundation by making the following data available in the statewide longitudinal data system, GEMS, to provide transparent monitoring by all educational stakeholders for all applicable subgroups: - Student learning - o State summative assessments - Opportunities to Learn (OTL) - o Chronic absenteeism - o Student survey responses to learn about student engagement; - In-school and out-of-school suspension data to determine use of exclusionary discipline; - Advanced Placement and Dual Enrollment coursework to gauge high school student advanced coursework where available; - Gifted & Talented evaluation and participation data to gauge elementary and middle school student advanced coursework; - Access to technology student access - Access to technology teacher professional development on technology - Access to high-quality educators - Access to school counselors, social workers, school psychologists, and nurses - Per-pupil expenditures - Jobs Created and retained (by position type) - Extended learning funded by ARP ESSER - Extended School Year evaluation and placement for children with disabilities; - o Afterschool program enrollment - Summer School enrollment - Mode of Instruction-students enrolled in online, hybrid, and fully in-person instruction. - 2.
+- State summative assessments - Opportunities to Learn (OTL) - Chronic absenteeism - Student survey responses to learn about student engagement; - In-school and out-of-school suspension data to determine use of exclusionary discipline; - Advanced Placement and Dual Enrollment coursework to gauge high school student advanced coursework where available; - Gifted & Talented evaluation and participation data to gauge elementary and middle school student advanced coursework; - Access to technology student access - Access to technology teacher professional development on technology - Access to high-quality educators - Access to school counselors, social workers, school psychologists, and nurses - Per-pupil expenditures - Jobs Created and retained (by position type) - Extended learning funded by ARP ESSER - Extended School Year evaluation and placement for children with disabilities; - Afterschool program enrollment - Summer School enrollment - Mode of Instruction-students enrolled in online, hybrid, and fully in-person instruction. - 2.
 This will require the following new and continuation of recently new data collections: - Mode of Instruction data - Calendar and enrollment information related to afterschool and summer school programs - Opportunity to Learn survey - 3.
 Montana will also pursue innovations to perform Lexile and Quantile averaging of formative interim assessments. - 4.
-Student subgroups listed in Appendix A will be reported in GEMS to the extent possible. - The category 'Race/Ethnicity information not available' is not applicable to the state of Montana, due to rigorous data collection processes
+Student subgroups listed in Appendix A will be reported in GEMS to the extent possible. - The category 'Race/Ethnicity information not available' is not applicable to the state of Montana, due to rigorous data collection processes - Three subgroups from Appendix A will be defined by individual districts, collected at the district level, and progress of these groups will be reported in aggregate. - Severely Affected by COVID19: Missed most in-person - Severely Affected by COVID19: Missed remote instruction - LBGTQ+ - 2.
+Monitoring and Internal Controls: Describe how the SEA will implement appropriate fiscal monitoring of and internal controls for the ARP ESSER funds (e.g., by updating the

-- Three subgroups from Appendix A will be defined by individual districts, collected at the district level, and progress of these groups will be reported in aggregate. - o Severely Affected by COVID19: Missed most in-person - o Severely Affected by COVID19: Missed remote instruction - o LBGTQ+ - 2.
-Monitoring and Internal Controls: Describe how the SEA will implement appropriate fiscal monitoring of and internal controls for the ARP ESSER funds (e.g., by updating the SEA's plan for monitoring funds and internal controls under the CARES and CRRSA Acts; addressing potential sources of waste, fraud, and abuse; conducting random audits; or other tools).
+SEA's plan for monitoring funds and internal controls under the CARES and CRRSA Acts; addressing potential sources of waste, fraud, and abuse; conducting random audits; or other tools).
 In this response, please describe the SEA's current capacity to monitor ARP ESSER; steps, if needed, to increase capacity; and any foreseeable gaps in capacity, including how the SEA will provide its LEAs with technical assistance in the anticipated areas of greatest need.